pip-services/pip-services-docs/content/en/python/recipes/component_references/_index.md

 ```

 The “locator” parameters are special keys that are used to search for necessary dependencies.
 Technically, any primitive value can be a locator - a number, string, or even a complex object (as long as it supports the “equals” operation).
 The **put** method is used to add a component and its locator/key to the list of dependencies.
 The rest of the methods are used for extracting dependencies.
 For example, the **get_required** method can be used for extracting essential dependencies, as an exception will be raised if no matches are found.
-The **get_one_optional** method, on the other hand, can be used for optional dependencies - it will simply return null if no matching dependencies are found.
+The **get_one_optional** method, on the other hand, can be used for optional dependencies - it will simply return None if no matching dependencies are found.

 ### The IReferenceable & IUnreferenceable Interfaces